muratk5n/thirdwave/en/README.md

 ---

-Likely wont be a need to new PM can be more popular than BJ for the mere fact she is not BJ.
+Likely wont be a need, new PM can be more popular than BJ for the mere fact she is not BJ.

 ---